MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_for_CI_CD.md

 In this task, you will modify the given GitHub workflow and execute it to deploy the solution in your own subscription.

 1. In a browser window, go back to your **eShopOnWeb** GitHub repository.
 1. On the repository page, go to **Code** and open the following file: **eShopOnWeb/.github/workflows/eshoponweb-cicd.yml**.
-This worflow defines the CI/CD process for the given .NET 6 website code.
+This workflow defines the CI/CD process for the given .NET 6 website code.

 1. Uncomment the **on** section (delete "#").
 The workflow triggers with every push to the main branch and also offers manual triggering ("workflow_dispatch").

 1. In the **env** section, make the following changes:
     - Replace **NAME** in **RESOURCE-GROUP** variable.
 It should be the same resource group created in previous steps.
     - (Optional) You can choose your closest [azure region](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#geographies) for **LOCATION**.
 For example, "eastus", "eastasia", "westus", etc.
     - Replace **YOUR-SUBS-ID** in **SUBSCRIPTION-ID**.
     - Replace **NAME** in **WEBAPP-NAME** with some unique alias.
 It will be used to create a globally unique website using Azure App Service.

 1. Read the workflow carefully, comments are provided to help understand.

 1. Click on **Start Commit** and **Commit Changes** leaving defaults (changing the main branch).
 The workflow will get automatically executed.

-#### Task 3: Review GitHub Workflkow execution
+#### Task 3: Review GitHub Workflow execution

 In this task, you will review the GitHub workflow execution:

 1. In a browser window, go back to your **eShopOnWeb** GitHub repository.
 1. On the repository page, go to **Actions**, you will see the workflow setup before executing.
 Click on it.

     ![GitHub workflow in progress](images/gh-actions.png)

 1. Wait for the workflow to finish.
 From the **Summary** you can see the two workflow jobs, the status and Artifacts retained from the execution.
 You can click in each job to review logs.

     ![Succesfull workflow](images/gh-action-success.png)